Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Comparison with Incremental Nonlinear Dynamic Inversion

-It is seen here that in the limit where the actuator bandwidth $\omega$ approaches infinity the \ac{NDI} law turns exactly into the \ac{INDI} control law:
+It is seen here that in the limit where the actuator bandwidth $\omega$ approaches infinity, the \ac{NDI} law turns exactly into the \ac{INDI} control law of Eq. \eqref{eq:indi_with_dx}:

-The \ac{NDI} law of Section \ref{sec:ndi} perfectly inverts the system, so Equation \eqref{eq:comparison} shows exactly what the error is that one would make applying the \ac{INDI} control law with the error controller design of Equation \eqref{eq:virtual_ctrl_indi} if the actuators cannot be assumed to be fast.
+The \ac{NDI} law of Section \ref{sec:ndi} perfectly inverts the system, so by comparing the INDI law given in Eq. \eqref{eq:indi_with_dx} with the exact sensor based NDI law given by Eq. \eqref{eq_siso_ctrl_law2} reveals exactly which part is neglected by applying the INDI control law, namely the first term in Eq. \eqref{eq_siso_ctrl_law2}.
 These missing terms will lead to errors in reference model tracking, and lead to error dynamics that are different from the designed error dynamics.

-On the other hand, this comparison shows that the derivation that was performed in Section \ref{sec:ndi} is a useful alternative to arrive at the incremental non-linear dynamic inversion law as it does not require any ad-hoc arguments.
-As such, the derivation provides new theoretical support for the \ac{INDI} control method, while also providing a means to compensate for model-dependent terms ($F_x \dot{x}$) in the control law.
+It is seen that the mismatch between the INDI law and the exact sensor based NDI law is vanishing for sufficiently large actuator bandwidth $\omega$.\\ \\ This comparison shows that the derivation that was performed in Section \ref{sec:ndi} is a useful alternative to arrive at the incremental nonlinear dynamic inversion law as it does not require any ad-hoc arguments.
+As such, the derivation provides new theoretical support for the \ac{INDI} control method, while also providing a means to compensate for model-dependent terms ($\boldsymbol{F_x} \boldsymbol{\dot{x}}$) in the control law.
 In INDI, these terms are not compensated for, and depending on the system, this may lead to significant errors in tracking and unpredictable error dynamics.

-As shown in the Appendix \ref{appendix}, the \ac{INDI} law does not hold in the limit, i.e. it is only valid for $\omega<\infty$, hence the above equation essentially states that for a fixed time, the \ac{INDI} law approximates the true \ac{NDI} law arbitrarily well by the choice of sufficiently high actuator bandwidth.
+As shown in the Appendix, the \ac{INDI} law does not hold in the limit, i.e. it is only valid for $\omega<\infty$, hence the above equation essentially states that for a fixed time, the \ac{INDI} law approximates the true \ac{NDI} law arbitrarily well by the choice of sufficiently high actuator bandwidth.